maeda6uiui/Mechtatel/README.md

 ## Overview

-This project aims to create a Vulkan-based game engine in Java with help of [LWJGL](https://www.lwjgl.org/).
+This project aims to create a Vulkan-based game engine in Java with the help of [LWJGL](https://www.lwjgl.org/).
 It's still far from what you call a game engine, but I'll keep on developing little by little in my free time.
 Leave a star in this repo if you like it!